 “drug of addiction” includes methadone only if prescribed or supplied by a dentist.

 [Regulation 51B inserted in Gazette 11 Apr 1997 p.
-1832.]
+1832; amended in Gazette 15 Dec 2006 p.
+5630.]

 51C.
-Authorisation of Commissioner of Health required for medical practitioner to prescribe methadone or buprenorphine for drug addict
+Authorisation of CEO required for medical practitioner to prescribe methadone or buprenorphine for drug addict

 A medical practitioner shall not write, issue or authorise a prescription or document prescribing the use, sale or supply of methadone or buprenorphine, or supply methadone or buprenorphine, for the treatment of a person who is —